Introduction

 In general, an ephios plugin is a python package with a special entrypoint.
 To save you the hassle, we are providing a cookiecutter template with everything prepared for you to start.

-You will find a (nearly) empty django app inside your project.
-This app will be listed in INSTALLED_APPS of ephios, so you can use all common django features likes migrations and URLs.
+You will find a (nearly) empty django app inside a project folder.
+After installing the plugin, this app will be listed in INSTALLED_APPS of ephios, so you can use all common django features likes migrations and URLs.
 You should register to some of the Available signals to get called by ephios.
 Please note that with instances of PluginSignal, only activated plugins will receive signal calls.